 There are free VPNs available that work with Ubuntu.
 Both Hotspot Shield and ProtonVPN work will Linux-based systems including Ubuntu, and both offer free versions of their VPN.
 Both come with significant limitations, such as limited bandwidth and limited devices.
 In addition, you might check out Surfshark’s one week free trial.
 Surfshark is another VPN that works well with Ubuntu, and its trial is full-service, though, of course, it lasts only for seven days.

-The best VPN for Linux is ExpressVPN, which not only offers the best security in the business but great features like split tunneling and torrenting.
-Other great Linux VPNs include NordVPN, IPVanish, Ivacy, and PureVPN.
+The best VPN for Linux is NordVPN, which not only offers the best security in the business, but also has great features like split tunneling and torrenting.
+Other great Linux VPNs include ExpressVPN, Private Internet Access, IPVanish, Ivacy, and PureVPN.

 You can install a VPN in Ubuntu.
 How you do this will depend on which version of Ubuntu you have and what VPN you’re using.
 With some VPNs, you must first download the OpenVPN protocol and install it.
 You then use OpenVPN to connect to your chosen VPN service.
 Many VPNs, though, such as ExpressVPN, make things easier by providing Linux-based app so all you need do is download the app and install it.